presents

 - significant internal rotation, however, must be avoided because it has adverse effect of increasing Q angle;

-medial femoral condyle moves anterior femoral patellar groove portion of the femoral component medially, making it more difficult for
+posterior medial femoral condyle moves anterior femoral patellar groove portion of the femoral component medially, making it more

 The Variability of Femoral Rotational Alignment in Total Knee Arthroplasty.